Taiwanese indigenous peoples: Headhunting

 Every tribe except the Tao people of Orchid Island practiced headhunting, which was a symbol of bravery and valor.
 Men who did not take heads could not cross the rainbow bridge into the spirit world upon death as per the religion of Gaya.
 Each tribe has its own origin story for the tradition of headhunting but the theme is similar across tribes.
 After the great flood, headhunting originated due to boredom (South Tsou Sa'arua, Paiwan), to improve tribal singing (Ali Mountain Tsou), as a form of population control (Atayal, Taroko, Bunun), simply for amusement and fun (Rukai, Tsou, Puyuma) or particularly for the fun and excitement of killing intellectually disabled individuals (Amis).
 Once the victims had been decapitated and displayed the heads were boiled and left to dry, often hanging from trees or displayed on slate shelves referred to as "skull racks".
 A party returning with a head was cause for celebration, as it was believed to bring good luck and the spiritual power of the slaughtered individual was believed to transfer into the headhunter.
 If the head was that of a woman it was even better because it meant she could not bear children.
 The Bunun people would often take prisoners and inscribe prayers or messages to their dead on arrows, then shoot their prisoner with the hope their prayers would be carried to the dead.
-Taiwanese Hoklo Han settlers and Japanese were often the victims of headhunting raids as they were considered by the aborigines to be liars and enemies.
+Taiwanese Hoklo Han settlers and Japanese were often the victims of headhunting raids as they were considered by the indigenous to be liars and enemies.
 A headhunting raid would often strike at workers in the fields, or set a dwelling alight and then decapitate the inhabitants as they fled the burning structure.
 It was also customary to later raise the victim's surviving children as full members of the community.
 Often the heads themselves were ceremonially 'invited' to join the community as members, where they were supposed to watch over the community and keep them safe.
 The indigenous inhabitants of Taiwan accepted the convention and practice of headhunting as one of the calculated risks of community life.
 The last groups to practice headhunting were the Paiwan, Bunun, and Atayal groups.
-Japanese rule ended the practice by 1930, (though Japanese were not subject to this regulation and continued to headhunt their enemies throughout World War II) but some elder Taiwanese could recall firsthand the practice as late as 2003.
+Japanese rule ended the practice by 1930, (though Japanese were not subject to this regulation and continued to headhunt their enemies throughout World War II) and as late as 2003 there are elder Taiwanese that could recall the practice firsthand.